githubopencv/myopencv/README.md

 Savpreet (Savi) Singh

     Studying computer engineering, experienced mostly with hardware/embedded systems.
 If you need a microcontroller to blink a few LEDs, I'm your guy.
 I don't have any experience with mobile applications but am interested in learning more about it.

+Tyler Parks
+	Studying computer and electrical engineering.
+I'm the quiet one.